carlosrailson/login/README.md

 ## Status: In Development ⚠️

-It needed some improves, like: add a buttom to regristration, for the user that not contains an accont, option to recover the password, and other more funcionalities.
+It need some improves, like: add a buttom to regristration, for the user that not contains an accont, option to recover the password, and other more funcionalities.

 ## In short: